AlbertChoe/Seleksi-Labpro/README.md

 - Swagger Integration: API documentation is generated and accessible via Swagger.
 - Responsive Design: The application is fully responsive across devices.
 - Cloudflare R2 Integration: The application uses Cloudflare R2 for file storage.
+- Deployment : The application deployed using vercell